HosseinSharifii/proj_MRI/README.md

 # proj_MRI: project timetable for MRI scanning

-**proj_MRI** is a tool written in Python to help researchers to design a timetable for scannig a large number of animals.
+**proj_MRI** is a tool written in Python to help researchers to design a timetable for MRI scannig a large number of animals.

 Right now, the proj_MRI is designed for MMoTH group to predict the MRI scanning timetable at the University of Kentucky.